cloudflare/cloudflare-docs/content/privacy-gateway/get-started.md

 ---

-## Step 3 - Configure application
+## Step 3 - Review your application

-After you have configured your client and server, you should review your application to make sure you are only sending intended data.
+After you have configured your client and server, review your application to make sure you are only sending intended data to Cloudflare:

 - Applications should scrub identifying user data from requests forwarded through the Privacy Gateway.
 This includes, for example, names, email addresses, phone numbers, etc.
 - Applications should encourage users to disable crash reporting when using Privacy Gateway.
 Crash reports can contain sensitive user information and data, including email addresses.